 Don't hesitate to contact me directly for research assistance.
 For help with basic questions, you can also use the 24/7 chat reference service; be aware that a librarian from outside UCSD may respond to the question, and they may end up referring you back to me.

-- Books: an online library catalog like Roger (UC San Diego’s library catalog)
+- Books: an online library catalog like Roger, Circuit or Melvyl

-- Scholarly articles: discipline specific databases such as Worldwide Political Science Abstracts and interdisciplinary databases such as Academic Search Complete
+- Scholarly articles: discipline specific databases such as Urban Studies Abstracts, interdisciplinary databases such as Academic Search Complete, Google Scholar

 - Data: specialized databases or directly from the researchers

-- Email records to yourself as a backup
+- Be sure to get citation information for all your sources; maybe email records to yourself as a backup

 - Some databases can export the citation in a specific format (e.g. APA, Chicago, MLA)